 Dressing the part can make you look professional.
 Having a particular title can make you look professional.
 Driving an expensive car make you look professional.
-Having a private office can make you look professional.
+Hiring coworking private offices can make you look professional.
 But these are all things that can easily be taken away.

 You can be professional whether you have an entry-level job pushing a broom or a mid-level management position.
 Because what makes a person “professional” is how they conduct themselves.

 - A professional is reliable: They don’t call in sick when they’re not.
 They don’t take time off when they know it’s crunch time or a project is due.
 They don’t go home early or come in late whenever they feel like it (and don’t make up the time).
 They keep their word.
 They are productive and helpful.

 - A professional is responsible: They complete their duties.
 They are aware of policies, due dates, and expectations.
 They ask questions.
 They don’t require multiple reminders.
 They apologize when they are wrong.
 They tell the truth, always.